yetanalytics/dave/README.md

 Please join the Google Group to keep up with DAVE-related conversation and notifications: https://groups.google.com/forum/#!forum/project-dave

-## For Developers: Running the Interactive Workbooks
+## For Developers: Running the Interactive Workbooks & Testing

+### Interactive Workbooks

 DAVE's interactive workbooks are written in [ClojureScript](https://clojurescript.org/) which is compiled to Javascript to run in a browser.
 To get started, you'll need